Cumbayá: Developments

 In the years up to 2008, the parish has become a commuter town of Quito as a significant number of middle-upper and higher class families moved from the city to live a more suburban lifestyle.
 A significant amount of expensive and luxurious properties of Quito can be found in Cumbaya making it the highest income area in the country.
 This shift in population has attracted investors and entrepreneurs to the area, boosting the local economy.
 In 2017 there has been commercial activity centered around restaurants ranging from food trucks to gourmet-style places.
 The town is also characterized by many gated communities that vary in size and wealth.

 Cumbayá has become home to the main campus of the Universidad San Francisco de Quito.
 International students of the campus are placed in host families in Quito for cultural immersion.
 Quorum Quito, built in the late eighties and located in Paseo San Francisco in the Cumbayá Valley gathered parliamentarians from all over the world at the assemblee of the Interparliamentary Union in 2013.

+Population Growth

+Historically a quiet agricultural retreat, Cumbayá has undergone a profound demographic transformation over the last seventy years.
+In 1950, the parish was home to a modest community of approximately 4,838 residents.
+This figure nearly doubled by 1970, reaching 10,323 as the area began to attract those seeking a valley climate outside of Quito's urban core.